dlt-hub/dlt/docs/website/blog/2023-06-15-automating-data-engineers.md

  **For some reason, this doesn’t work out great.** All the great minds of our generation told us we should be more like them

-- do more architecture
+- do more architecture;
-- learn more tech
+- learn more tech;
-- use this new toy
+- use this new toy!
-- learn this paradigm
+- learn this paradigm.
 - take a step back and consider your career choices.
-- write more tests
+- write more tests;
-- test the tests
+- test the tests!
-- analyse the tests
+- analyse the tests :[
-- write a paper about the tests
+- write a paper about the tests...
-- do all that while alerts go off 24/7 and you are the bottleneck for everyone downstream, analysts and business people screaming.
+- do all that while alerts go off 24/7 and you are the bottleneck for everyone downstream, analysts and business people screaming. (┛ಠ_ಠ)┛彡┻━┻

->💡 “I can't do
+> “I can't do
-> what ten people tell me to do,
+> what ten people tell me to do.
 > So I guess I'll remain the same”
 >   - Otis Redding, *Sittin' On The Dock Of The Bay*